vijo/DropboxViewProxy/Readme.md

 It is free of trackers, pop-ups and other user-annoying stuff.

 ## Usage
-Simply download DropboxViewProxy, change the values inside `config/config.php` and upload it to your webspace.
+Simply download DropboxViewProxy, run `composer install` change the values inside `config/config.php` and upload it to your webspace.

 ## Configuration
 `AUTH_KEY`: your Dropbox OAuth Key generated in the Dropbox App Console <br/>